 When Refinancing Makes Sense

 When is it worth it to refinance?
-There are many scenarios where refinancing your mortgage can improve your situation.
-In general, refinancing is a good idea if it helps you meet an important financial goal.
+In general, refinancing makes sense if you want to keep your current home and it helps you meet an important financial goal.

 You need more time to pay off your mortgage

-Refinancing allows you to replace your existing mortgage with a new one.
-That gives you the opportunity to extend the repayment term of your loan.
-Doing so can reduce your interest rate and monthly payment, but expect it to cost you more in interest over the life of your loan.
+If you need to reduce your monthly payment, refinancing gives you the opportunity to extend the repayment term of your loan.
+The trade-off is it likely will cost you more in total interest over the life of your loan.

 You can get a lower interest rate

 Mortgage interest rates are important because they directly affect your monthly payment and the overall cost of your loan.
-If you refinance to a lower interest rate, you could save money over the life of the loan.
+If you refinance to a lower interest rate, you can save a lot of money over the life of your loan.

 A cash-out refinance lets you borrow against the equity in your home.
-If you have a good investment opportunity or need money for a major expense — such as paying for college tuition or home improvements, or covering credit card debts — refinancing can allow you to take out equity as cash and repay it as part of your new mortgage.
+If you have a good investment opportunity or need money for a major expense — like college tuition, home improvements, or consolidating high-interest debts — refinancing can let you borrow your equity as cash and repay it as part of your new mortgage.